Wall & Hanging Planters

 - Wood, unlike other materials, varies by species.
 For instance, pine is less durable than cedar or teak, and redwood won't rot or attract hungry insects.
 Know your environment to choose the right wood for your space.

-- Visually, wood brings out the beauty of green spaces better than any other planter material.
+- Visually, wood brings out the beauty of green spaces better than any other material.
 It evokes the rustic simplicity - think picket fences, sunny skies, and breezy hues.
 Au naturel.

 Sign up for